fe-o2/state_machine_exercise/README.md

 The class provides methods to get the current state and to transition to a new state based on the defined rules.

-In a few steps, we can build a state machine that calculates modulo three:
+In a few steps, we can build a rudimentary state machine that calculates modulo three:

 1. Define the configuration, and use it to create the configuration object.
 2. Create the factory and build the state machine, using the configuration object.